 The video below was created for UBM Tech’s site Business Agility (sponsored by IBM).
 The site, a perspective on business technology that analysts and managers face, went dark about a year ago, but much of the material remains relevant.

 This video examines the importance of analytics, but from a perspective of business structure.
 Analytics impacts how your business operates.
 The iterative nature of analytics creates an opportunity to manage resources and tools.
 These operations can then be optimized for growing a business vs. mere acquiring a business.
 Looking at the leaders in retail and technology give evidence that analytics, when launched properly, can provide the right boost for a business.

 What do think managers should focus upon to strengthen their tool set?
 Share your thoughts here on Zimana blog.

 In the rush to learn big data, programming languages are becoming more central to solid analysis.
 The most popular so far has only one letter: R.

 R is an open source language used for developing correlations.
 It is typically used with big data analysis on semi-structured data such as product reviews, images, and likes.
-It powering the heart of statistics modeling, programming, and data visualization.
+It is powering the heart of statistics modeling, programming, and data visualization.